 Diagnosis & Treatment

 Diagnosis involves imaging of the kidneys and ureters which is usually performed with a CT scan of the abdomen and pelvis with IV contrast.
-Some times an MRI or ultrasound is used in place of a CT if the patients kidneys do not function normally.
-A cystoscopy is perform to evaluate the bladder for tumors.
+Sometimes, an MRI or ultrasound is used in place of a CT if the patient’s kidneys do not function normally.
+A cystoscopy is performed to evaluate the bladder for tumors.
 This is performed in the office with a local anesthetic.
 The urine is also examined for cancer cells.
 This is called cytology.